antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/doctest.rst

       >>> (1, 2)[3] = 'moo'
       Traceback (most recent call last):
-        File "<stdin>", line 1, in <module>
+        File "<stdin>", line 1, in ?
       TypeError: object doesn't support item assignment

    passes under Python 2.3 and later Python versions with the flag specified, even though the detail changed in Python 2.4 to say "does not" instead of "doesn't".

-   .. versionchanged:: 2.7
+   .. versionchanged:: 3.2
-      :const:`IGNORE_EXCEPTION_DETAIL` now also ignores any information
-      relating to the module containing the exception under test
+      :const:`IGNORE_EXCEPTION_DETAIL` now also ignores any information relating to the module containing the exception under test.

 .. data:: SKIP